 3. West Maple 39 taps

 4. Maple Heights 120 taps

 5. Maple Groove 43 taps

-As for the choke cherry and apple syrup, the choke cherry is a early August process and apple mid to late September.
-In 2018 we completed 6 gallons of choke cherry syrup and 7 gallons of apple syrup.
-We even did some wild grape syrup.
-Everyone has their favorite flavor, but the maple is definitely the one that takes the most work!
+As for the other syrups, the choke cherry is an early August process and apple mid to late September.
+We have even made wild grape syrup.
+Everyone has their favorite flavor, but the maple is definitely the most popular!